-Premium water sports-oriented brands, like Maui Jim and Costa, use polarized lenses for the specific purpose of reducing glare that comes off the water.
-And the well known drivewear brand Serengeti only uses polarized lenses for their high tech range of driving sunglasses.
+Polarized lenses improve your vision by eliminating glare and enhancing contrast.
+Makers like Maui Jim and Costa use polarized lenses for the specific purpose of reducing glare that comes off the water.
+And the well known drivewear brand Serengeti uses polarized lenses for their high-tech range of driving sunglasses.
 But polarized lenses aren’t only for anglers and racecar drivers.
-Ray-Bana fashionable choice for comfortable and safe eyes in bright light conditionsis our most popular polarized sunglasses brand at FramesDirect.com.
-Polarized sunglasses are perfect for enhancing your vision as you go about your everyday activities.
+Ray-Ban—a fashionable choice for keeping your eyes comfortable and safe in bright light conditions—is the most popular polarized sunglasses brand at FramesDirect.com.

 Essentially, there are two types of polarized lenses: 0.75 mm lenses and 1.1 mm lenses.
 The different thickness of the polarizing film used can improve the durability of the lenses, since it is placed on the outside of the glass and protected with a scratch-resistant coating.
-The thinner, 0.75 mm lenses are good for most casual sports without risk of impact.
-The 1.1 mm layer is more expensive and provides additional strength and scratch resistance than the thinner film.
-The thicker film, however, does not make glasses of this type any better when it comes to glare reduction.
+The thinner, 0.75 mm lenses are good for most casual sports where there’s no risk of impact.
+The 1.1 mm layer provides additional strength that is useful in sports where impact may occur.
+The thicker film, however, does not make glasses of this type any better when it comes to reducing glare.